jonasterhorst-git/hs-solution-architect-tech-assignment/public/README.md

 The following ERD represents Breezy’s internal data model and its relationship to HubSpot CRM.
 The diagram below was created specifically for this POC and reflects intentional design decisions.
-THE PNG CAN BE FOUND IN THE FIRST STARTING FOLDER OF THE PROJECT.
+THE PNG CAN BE FOUND IN THE PUBLIC FOLDER OF THE PROJECT.
 IT IS CALLED 'ERD Breezy'

 Entity Descriptions